Abdulrashid Sadulaev: 2016: Olympic Champion

 On 29 January, Sadulaev was expected to participate at the international tournament Golden Grand-Prix Ivan Yarygin 2016, but he pulled out in late January citing a minor shoulder injury.

 Sadulaev returned to wrestling in the U23 European Championships in Ruse, Bulgaria on 3 April, and then he participated at the Wenceslas Ziolkowski Memorial XXV on 18 June 2016.
 At the European Championships he defeated Stefan Reichmuth of Switzerland in the eightfinals, Hungarian Gergely Gyrits in the quarterfinals, Belarusian Aliaksandr Hushtyn in the semifinals and finally Georgian Irakli Mtsituri; all victories were by technical superiority.
 On 18 June, Sadulaev won the Wenceslas Ziolkowski Memorial LII, beating Aleksey Mushtin, teammate Omargadzhi Magomedov, István Veréb of Hungary, Sebastian Jezierzanski and Zbigniew Baranowski, both from Poland, by technical superiority.

 Sadulaev competed at the 2016 Summer Olympics without Russian Olympic Trials, that news was announced by the head coach of the Russian freestyle wrestling team Dzhambolat Tedeyev.
 Sadualev beat István Veréb by technical superiority, then Pedro Ceballos of Venezuela by points, fellow countryman Sharif Sharifov of Azerbaijan and in the gold medal match Selim Yasar, 5–0.

 After Sadulaev's return to Russia, he was greeted by a rowdy welcome victory in Moscow.
 The Olympic athletes were also given a reception of the Russian medalists in the Kremlin, with the traditional ceremonial meeting being presided by President Vladimir Putin.
 The champions received BMW luxury crossovers, with the BMW X6 luxury crossovers being awarded for the gold medalists.
 Sadulaev was also greeted as a national hero in his native Dagestan.
 Aside from receiving financial reward for his Olympic achievements, Dagestan's Head of the Region Ramazan Abdulatipov presented Sadulaev an Akhal-Teke horse (native to Turkmenistan), which has a reputation for having speed, endurance and intelligence, and is highly valued in Dagestan.

 2017: Weight class changes, WC runner-up, European Champion

+In an interview with Russian media, Sadulaev stated that after the Olympics he completely stopped training until 3 months before the 2017 world championships.
+Due to this he decided to move up a weight class, however 92 kilograms was not an Olympic weight class, so he moved to 97 kilograms.
+The total jump in weight was 11 kg or about 24.25 pounds.

 Sadulaev competed in the Russian Nationals, defeating 2011 European runner-up Vladislav Baitcaev by decision (8–7).
 Sadulaev became the new Russian national champion in the 97 kg weight category.
 Before the final match he easily beat Yuri Belonovskiy, Umar Kudliev, Stanislav Gadzhiev and Tamerlan Rasuev by technical superiority.
 As a result, Ingushetian president Yunus-bek Yevkurov bestowed him a Toyota Land Cruiser 200.

 At the World Championships, Sadulaev participated in the 97 kg weight category.
 En route he defeated Reineris Salas, Mateusz Filipczak, Elizbar Odikadze and Georgy Ketoyev.
 In the final he lost to Kyle Snyder in a close match.